act28/pia-openvpn-proxy/README.md

 `REGION` is optional.
 The default region is set to `Switzerland`. `REGION` should match the supported PIA `.opvn` region config.

-See the [PIA VPN Tunnel Network page](https://www.privateinternetaccess.com/pages/network/dkrpia) for details.
-Use the `Location` value for your `REGION`.

 `USERNAME` / `PASSWORD` - Credentials to connect to PIA (different from your PIA customer login!)

 `LOCAL_NETWORK` - The CIDR mask of the local IP addresses (e.g. 192.168.1.0/24, 10.1.1.0/24) which will be accessing the proxy.
 This is so the response to a request can be returned to the client (i.e. your browser).